 Explore the history of the Pacific Northwest relationship between people and water.
 Topics include different cultural views of water, from tribal, agricultural, municipal, recreational and transportation entities.
 State and Federal environmental policies affecting water will be analyzed.
 The evolution of Native American culture and the effects of water on the culture will also be examined.
 Formerly WMGT 135.

-Explores Earth systems and natural processes that shape the Earth.
+This course explores Earth systems and natural processes that shape the Earth.
 Watershed delineations, water and nutrient cycles, and the influences of land management techniques and policies on water quality, quantity, and timing are covered.
-Course includes climatic conditions and the effects climate changes have on water quantity and quality.
-Course also explores the impact of various management practices on terrestrial system stability.
-This is an introductory natural science course.
+The course includes climatic conditions and the effects climate changes have on water quantity and quality.
+The course also explores the impact of various management practices on terrestrial system stability.
 Formerly WMGT 139.

 WTM-141: Center Pivot Troubleshooting, Credits = 5